Is Bulgaria Safe? 10 Important Insider Travel Tips

 3. The Beggars

-Never, ever, for no reason whatsoever, give money to beggars!
+Never, ever, for no reason whatsoever, give them money!

 4. The Fake Taxis

-While inflated taxi rates aren’t something new and you can experience this scam in almost every big city or touristy place, fake taxi companies are something you should be extra careful about when visiting Bulgaria.
+Inflated taxi rates aren’t something new.
+You can experience this scam in almost every big city or touristy place

-Especially in Sofia, there are a handful of well-known, established, and reliable taxi companies, operating in the city.
+In Sofia, there are a handful of well-known, established, and reliable taxi companies.

-The scammers fake their stickers and make their cars appear as if they belonged to said companies.
-They only change a letter in the name of the company and a few digits in the telephone number.
+The scammers fake their stickers and make their cars appear as if they belonged to a reputable company.
+They only change a letter in the logo of the company and a few digits in the telephone number.

-The safest way to catch a taxi is by using one of the official apps or asking a friend / a waiter / a receptionist to call you a cab.
+The safest way to catch a taxi is by using one of the official apps or asking someone you trust to call you a cab.

-To avoid being ripped, always have your eyes on your belongings.
-Backpacks are not suitable for crowded places and if you must carry your valuables in a backpack, try to lug it in front of you.
+To avoid being ripped, frequently check your belongings.
+Backpacks are not suitable for crowded places and if you must carry your valuables in one, put it in front of you.

-The best way to evade being robbed is to be always aware of your surroundings.
-Don’t let anyone get too close to you, meaning that you better wait for the next bus if the one that just came is jam-packed.
+The best way to evade being robbed is to always be aware of your surroundings.
+Don’t let anyone get too close to you.
+This means not getting on a crowded bus or tram, and waiting for the next one.

 6. The “Free” Gift